Making bags with panels is very easy and quick!

 - allowing the creation of a complete project

-The best-known panels are those used to make sweatshirts for which it is necessary to place the "large" pattern on the front.
-There are also panels to make jersey dresses, pajamas, skirts... in short, there is a lot of choice.
+The best-known panels are those used to make sweatshirts where it’s necessary to place the "large" pattern on the front.
+There are also panels for making jersey dresses, pajamas, skirts... in short, there’s plenty of choice.

-The one that will illustrate my point is a bag panel.
-Here, no need to center the pattern because the whole panel is used!
+The one illustrating my point is a bag panel.
+Here, no need to center the pattern because you use the whole panel!

 The bag panel I chose